What is a man-in-the-middle attack?

 - Be wary of potential phishing emails from attackers asking you to update your password or any other login credentials.
 Instead of clicking on the link provided in the email, manually type the website address into your browser.

 - Never connect to public Wi-Fi routers directly, if possible.
-Install and use a virtual private network (VPN) like Norton WiFi Privacy.
+Install and use a virtual private network (VPN) like Norton Secure VPN.
 A VPN encrypts your internet connection on public hotspots to protect the private data you send and receive while using public Wi-Fi, like passwords or credit card information.

 - Since MITB attacks primarily use malware for execution, you should install a comprehensive internet security solution, such as Norton Security, on your computer.
 Always keep the security software up to date.